musketyr/appsatori-pipes/README.md

 Serial pipes runs directly using
 [deffered tasks](http://code.google.com/appengine/docs/java/javadoc/com/google/appengine/api/taskqueue/DeferredTask.html)
 so the results are not stored into the datastore but count towards [tasks quota](http://code.google.com/appengine/docs/quotas.html#Task_Queue).
-This also applies on both serial and parallel pipes' parameters.
+This applies on both serial and parallel pipes' parameters.
+There is one exception: if the arguments are bigger than allowed limit they are stored in the datastore.

 Results of parallel pipes are stored into the datastore until the last task is finished.
 Datastore operations are designed to be as minimal as possible but